-If you're curious about what the Vendor template will look like, you can download a version of it from the Questionnaires section on your Project Details page.
-Note that you can only do this once you have mapped your completed Questionnaire to your Requested Information (for instructions on how to do that, see here).
+If you're curious about what the Vendor template will look like, you can download a version of it from the Questionnaires section in the Project Details page.
+Note: you can only do this once you have mapped your completed Questionnaire to your Requested Information (for instructions on how to do that, see here).
 Bonfire highly recommends reviewing your template before your project is open and accepting submissions.

 You can find out more information about what the Vendors see here.